 This site contains affiliate links.
 I use any income they generate to help offset expenses related to this blog & its corresponding social media accounts.
 Learn more

-Parenting a “kite kid” (my term for gifted) comes with unique challenges, but you can navigate them.
+Parenting a “kite kid” (my term for gifted and twice-exceptional children) comes with unique challenges, but you can navigate them.
 And there are many ways to support your child.
 Here are several: